-Notes on 2021 Statistics:
+Notes on 2021 Statistics

-• Possession of 3⁄4 of an ounce or less of marijuana is a civil violation in the state of New Hampshire, not a criminal offense and therefore tickets issued for possession of marijuana are not classified as "arrests," as per Clery Act Regulations.

-• The State of New Hampshire does not recognize dating violence as it all falls under the category of Domestic Violence.
+- Possession of 3⁄4 of an ounce or less of marijuana is a civil violation in the state of New Hampshire, not a criminal offense and therefore tickets issued for possession of marijuana are not classified as "arrests," as per Clery Act Regulations. - The State of New Hampshire does not recognize dating violence as it all falls under the category of Domestic Violence.
 Therefore, there will not be any dating violence statistics.

 Statistics 2021 On Campus Property On Campus Residential Public Property Non-Campus Property

 Arrests

 Liquor Law Violations 0 0 0 0

 Drug Law Violations 0 0 0 0

 Weapon Law Violations 0 0 0 0

 Disciplinary Referrals

 Liquor Law Violations 0 0 0 0

 Drug Law Violations 0 0 0 0

 Weapon Law Violations 0 0 0 0

+On-

+On-Campus Campus Public Non-campus

-Criminal Offenses
+Criminal Offenses Property Residential Property Property

-Murder and Non-Negligent

-Manslaughter 0 0 0 0

-Manslaughter by negligence 0 0 0 0